phalcon-orphanage/docs/en/reference/routing.rst

 Controller names are camelized, this means that characters (-) and (_) are removed and the next character is uppercased.
 For instance, some_controller is converted to SomeController.

-Since you can add many routes as you need using add(), the order in which you add the routes indicates their relevance, last routes added have more relevance than first added.
+Since you can add many routes as you need using add(), the order in which routes are added indicate their relevance, lastest routes added have more relevance than first added.
 Internally, all defined routes are traversed in reverse order until :doc:`Phalcon\\Mvc\\Router <../api/Phalcon_Mvc_Router>` finds the one that matches the given URI and processes it, while ignoring the rest.